 The Campus is also in a location set to be enhanced by a range of significant public transport measures planned as part of the Greater Cambridge Partnership's Cambridge South East Transport Scheme (CSET).

-Vehicular access to the Campus is via the roundabout off the A1307.
-There are existing bus stops within 0.1km of the Campus on the A1307 Cambridge Road.
+existing bus stops within 0.1km of the Campus on the A1307 Cambridge Road.
 These provide services to Cambridge City, Haverhill and the surrounding villages.